 Of the approximately 33,850 persons employed in Midland County in 2021, 56.1% originate from outside the county, while 43.9% live within the county.
 Over 17,800 residents of the county commute to surrounding areas daily for employment.
 Regardless, the 18,993 non-residents who work in the area represent a substantial base of potential support for future residential development within Midland County.

-The following compares the distribution of in-commuters by annual income for Midland County and Region G (region average).
+The following compares the distribution of in-commuters by annual income for Midland County and the East Central Michigan Region (region average).

 Source: U.S. Census, Longitudinal Origin-Destination Employment Statistics (LODES); Bowen National Research